TheThingsIndustries/lorawan-stack-docs/doc/content/devices/best-practices/_index.md

 ## Frame Counters

 Devices must increment the frame counter after each uplink and downlink.
 Devices should use 32 bit counters for FCntUp and FCntDwn to prevent replay attacks.
+[Learn more about frame counters in The Things Network LoRaWAN documentation](https://www.thethingsnetwork.org/docs/lorawan/security/#frame-counters).

 ## Ack